Clarence United FC

-Clarence United Football Club was an amateur soccer club based in the City of Clarence, Tasmania, which competed in the NPL Tasmania, the second tier of the sport in the country below the A-League.
-Founded in 1978 the club spent much of its early history competing in lower divisions, where it has been reasonably successful, winning several lower division titles and cups.
-Despite this, Clarence United had struggled for many years to attain success at the highest level within the state, although Clarence United was finally crowned state champions for the first time in 2009.
+Clarence United Football Club was a soccer club based in the City of Clarence, Tasmania, which competed in the NPL Tasmania, the second tier of the sport in the country, below the A-League.
+Founded in 1978, the club spent much of its early history competing in lower divisions, winning several titles and cups.
+Clarence United was crowned state champions for the first time in 2009.
 At the conclusion of the 2019 season, they merged with Hobart Zebras FC to form Clarence Zebras FC.

-Clarence United played their home games at Wentworth Park, an impressive multiple pitch venue located alongside Howrah Beach in the Clarence, Tasmania with good quality playing surfaces and club facilities.
+Clarence United played their home games at Wentworth Park, a multiple pitch venue located alongside Howrah Beach.